Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

 Yet The Watchtower's public coverage of the same series of conventions expressed a far more cautious tone.
 In its summary of the convention talks, the magazine reiterated the teaching that Bible chronology showed 6000 years of human existence would be completed in the mid-1970s, then pointed out: "These publications have never said that the world's end would come then.
 Nevertheless, there has been considerable individual speculation on the matter."
 What was certain, the magazine said, was that the end would come within the generation of those who saw the beginning of world tribulations in 1914.
 "So we can be confident that the end is near; we do not have the slightest doubt that God will bring it about [...] we have to wait and see exactly when, in the meantime keeping busy in God's service."

 Franz says a 1968 Watchtower article implied that members should be careful about taking too literally Jesus' cautionary words about forecasting the last days.
 The magazine warned: "This is not the time to be toying with the words of Jesus that 'concerning that day and hour nobody knows [...] only the Father'.
 To the contrary: it is a time when one should be keenly aware that the end of this system of things is rapidly coming to its violent end."

 In a 1970 paper, Joseph F. Zygmunt commented on the likely outcome for Jehovah's Witnesses if this prediction, too, failed: "While return to this old strategy would seem to expose the sect once again to prophetic failure, the risks are balanced by the potent ideological reinforcement accruing from this forthright renewal of faith, which thirty-five years of diffuse watchful waiting seem to have made necessary."
 But he added: "The risks of another prophetic failure actually appear to be minimal.
 The new prophecy is being phrased in a manner that lends itself to 'confirmation' by the old device of claiming partial supernatural fulfillment."
 Beckford, too, expected no significant organizational disturbance resulting from the absence of observable effects that year, suggesting in 1975 that Witnesses were being "skilfully prepared for prophetic disconfirmation" to reduce the dangers of disappointment.
 He noted an increasing frequency of Watch Tower Society warnings about the futility of making precise predictions about events expected for the jubilee year.

 Yet Singelenberg, a Dutch social anthropologist, found that – amid the conflict of Watch Tower Society statements from the era about what might happen that year, its sense of urgency on a probable apocalyptic event, and later the possibility of a cataclysm – expectations of a significant event in 1975 had a "startling impact" on the proselytizing activities of Jehovah's Witnesses and on membership growth.
-His analysis of Watch Tower Society data showed annual growth of "publishers", which had averaged 2.8 percent annually between 1961 and 1966, leapt to between 10.4 and 12.4 percent from 1967 to 1975, with the number of active Witnesses through the 1970s peaking at almost 28,000 in November 1975.
+His analysis of Watch Tower Society data from the Netherlands showed annual growth of "publishers", which had averaged 2.8 percent annually between 1961 and 1966, leaped to between 10.4 and 12.4 percent from 1967 to 1975, with the number of active Witnesses through the 1970s peaking at almost 28,000 in November 1975.